 Bundle ID — Your app's bundle ID.
 For example,

 - Store URL — Optional.
 Your app's App Store URL.

 Then, click Create app.
-You'll be taken to the app's detail page:

 - Name — The name of your app.
 For example,

 Click Add new credential.

 Depending on the type of credentials you generated in the previous section of this article, select .p8 Auth Key, .p12 Certificate, or PEM File: